PanDA System Kubernetes Deployment

 There are different installations:

 • Secret installation: In this installation, secret information are kept in secrets/.
-You need to keep the secret file in a diferent place (such as applying helm secrets).
+You need to keep the secret file in a different place (such as applying helm secrets).
 For the secret deployment, you can keep them for long time and only update it when it’s needed.
 After deploying the secrets, you can deploy the service.

 • In the example, secrets are kept in the same location as service files.
 For a production instance, it’s good to encrypt them or put them in a different location.